anseki/jquery-gettable/README.md

 cols = target.getTable('cols')
 ```

 Return an Array that includes zero or more `col`s.
 The `col` is a jQuery object that includes zero or more `cell` (`<td>` or `<th>`) elements that is positioned on a vertical line.
+The `cell`s in the `col` are sorted by position as from top to bottom, regardless of HTML source order.
+For example, `col.eq(0)` is uppermost `cell` like header.
 The elements are selected according to the each elements that is included in current target jQuery object.
 The returned `cols` is one Array that includes all of those.

 An element that is included in current target jQuery object is: